cashubtc/nuts/XX.md

 Both sides should store the funding proofs in the order that Alice created them, to ensure both sides can construct the relevant transactions deterministically.

 The secrets and blinding factors in the outputs that created this funding token are created deterministically.
-Charlie can verify these. _TODO: clarify this..._
+Charlie can verify these. _TODO: clarify the full verification details somewhere_

 # Payments

 Each payment requires Alice to update the balance and then construct the updated 'commitment' transaction.
 She then signs the transaction and sends her signature and the new balance to Charlie.
-This signature and amount, combined with the channel_id, is sufficient for Charlie to reconstruct the commitment transaction and verify the signature, as long as Alice has sent all the channel parameters with - or before - the first payment.
+This signature and amount, combined with the `channel_id`, is sufficient for Charlie to reconstruct the commitment transaction and verify the signature, as long as Alice has sent all the channel parameters with - or before - the first payment.